 In light of the aforementioned challenges and recent advancements, we systematically review the landscape of safe learning methods for robotic contact-rich tasks, which pose unique challenges due to the dynamic, force-intensive, and uncertain nature of physical interactions.
-Our contributions are threefold: \begin{enumerate} \item \textbf{A Safety-Centric Taxonomy} We introduce a structured taxonomy that categorizes safe learning approaches based on key dimensions, including learning phase (exploration vs. execution), level of safety integration (planning, control, or end-to-end), and modalities used (force/torque, vision, etc.).
-This survey provides a comprehensive lens through which researchers can analyze existing methods and identify safety design trade-offs. \item \textbf{Contextualization Within Contact-Rich Tasks} Beyond general safe learning, we focus on its application to contact-rich robotic tasks such as insertion, polishing, and assembly.
-We detail how safety constraints are embedded in these tasks, and map the methods used to specific operational challenges (e.g., compliance, contact-inavatiable tasks, collision avoidance, and force control). \item \textbf{Identification of Gaps, Challenges, and Future Directions}.
-We synthesize open research questions and outline critical challenges such as sim-to-real transfer under safety constraints, the scarcity of standardized benchmarks, and the need for provably safe generalization.
+Our contributions are threefold: \begin{enumerate} \item \textbf{A safety-centric taxonomy.} We introduce a structured taxonomy that categorizes safe learning approaches by key dimensions, including learning phase (exploration vs. execution), level of safety integration (planning, control, or end-to-end), and modalities used (force/torque, vision, etc.).
+This survey provides a comprehensive lens for analyzing existing methods and identifying safety design trade-offs. \item \textbf{Contextualization within contact-rich tasks.} Beyond general safe learning, we focus on its application to contact-rich robotic tasks such as insertion, polishing, and assembly.
+We detail how safety constraints are embedded in these tasks, and map the methods used to specific operational challenges (e.g., compliance, contact-inavatiable tasks, collision avoidance, and force control). \item \textbf{Identification of gaps, challenges, and future directions.} We synthesize open research questions and outline critical challenges such as sim-to-real transfer under safety constraints, the scarcity of standardized benchmarks, and the need for provably safe generalization.
 We also discuss underexplored directions, including hybrid control-learning frameworks and human-in-the-loop safety mechanisms.
-Most importantly, we highlight the challenges and future opportunities in integrating safe contact-rich learning with large robotic foundation models, particularly VLMs and VLAs. \end{enumerate}
+Most importantly, we highlight the challenges and future opportunities in integrating safe contact-rich learning with large robotic foundation models, particularly VLM and VLA. \end{enumerate}